Operation Shah Euphrates

 Operation Shah Euphrates (Şah Fırat Operasyonu) was an operation by the Turkish military to relocate the tomb of Suleyman Shah in Syria conducted on 21/22 February 2015.
 The tomb, which was positioned inside Turkey's only foreign enclave, had been surrounded by self-proclaimed Islamic State of Iraq and Syria (ISIS) forces for over 4 months.
-Due to the presence of ISIS, the exclaves garrison was recently raised from eleven Turkish soldiers to thirty eight.
+Due to the presence of ISIS, the exclave's garrison had recently been raised from 11 Turkish soldiers to 38.

 Operation

 On the night of 21–22 February 2015, a Turkish military convoy including 600 Turkish troops, tanks and other armored vehicles numbering about 100 entered Syria to evacuate the tomb's 38 guards and relocate the remains.
 The operation was conducted through the border crossing of Kobani.
 According to Hasip Kaplan of the Peoples' Democratic Party (HDP), the Kurdish People's Defense Units (YPG) supported the transfer.

 Reactions

 Despite Interior Minister Efkan Ala was denying reports that the Turkish army had to flee from ISIS militants the party leaders of the Republican People's Party (CHP) and the Nationalist Movement Party (MHP), Kemal Kılıçdaroğlu and Devlet Bahçeli both condemned the fact that Turkish soldiers retreated from the tomb.
 The retreat from an exclave from Turkish sovereign territory was seen as a defeat.
 The tomb complex was destroyed to prevent its use by ISIS.